Flag of California: Original Bear Flag

 The original grizzly bear flag was created by Peter Storm.
-A version of this bear flag, designed by William L. Todd, was raised in Sonoma, California, in June 1846 on a date between the 14th and the 17th, by the men who became known as the "Bear Flaggers", including William B. Ide.
+A version of this bear flag, designed by William L. Todd, a cousin of Mary Todd Lincoln, was raised in Sonoma, California, in June 1846 on a date between the 14th and the 17th, by the men who became known as the "Bear Flaggers", including William B. Ide.
 The exact creation date is at least somewhat unclear.
 However, U.S. Naval Lieutenant John Missroon reported the flag's existence as of June 17, 1846.

-William L. Todd was a cousin of Mary Todd Lincoln.
 According to the book Flags Over California, published by the California Military Department, the star on the flag recalled the 1836 California Lone Star Flag.
 Todd, in an 1878 letter to the Los Angeles Express, states that the star was drawn using blackberry juice and in recognition of the California Lone Star Flag.
 The bear was designed to be a symbol of strength and unyielding resistance.